 Train Your Hair Salon Reception Desk Staff

 Instead of throwing your receptionists into the job, develop a thorough training program to ensure they understand their duties.
-Train them on the step-by-step procedures for handling every duty they have.
+Train them on step-by-step procedures for handling every duty they have.

 Training is also a good time to emphasize the importance of positive interactions with customers.
 Work on promoting add-on services without seeming too pushy.
 Practice handling difficult situations, such as unhappy customers or a busy front desk environment with multiple situations demanding attention.